Should I Use Google Ads? Tips for Every Industry

-To outsell your competition through AdWords, make sure to:
+To outsell your competition through Google Ads, make sure to:

 - Don’t forget about search ads.
 Text ads are still important for retail marketers because they help raise brand awareness and create repeat buyers.

-- Take advantage of automation.
+- Take advantage of automation with Google Dynamic Search Ads.
 Things like ad customizers, dynamic remarketing ads, and ad scheduling will save your life when you’re selling thousands and thousands of products.

 These tips are just dusting the surface.
-Check out the full guide to PPC retail marketing tips.
+Check out the full guide of PPC retail marketing tips here.

 If You’re a Local Businesses

-Local businesses need not underestimate the power AdWords can have in driving foot traffic to their storefronts.
-Whether it be local residents or out-of-towners, people are hopping on Google to find a new restaurant, a dentist office to fix their chipped tooth or a place to buy baby clothes for their friend’s twins.
+Local businesses need not underestimate the power Google Ads can have in driving foot traffic to their storefronts.
+Whether it be local residents or out-of-towners, people are hopping on Google to find a new restaurant, a dentist office to fix their chipped tooth, or a place to buy baby clothes for their friend’s twins.
 The following things are crucial to gain success in the local PPC space:

-- Ensure your location targeting is accurate within AdWords.
+- Ensure your location targeting is accurate within Google Ads.
 Target the most relevant radius to best focus your budget.

 - Have a call strategy in place.
 Calls are critical for location-based businesses so you need to be utilizing call-only campaigns, call extensions, and have a complete mobile strategy in place.
-You also must track calls to properly optimize your AdWords account.
+You also must track calls to properly optimize your Google Ads account.

-- Implement all relevant ad extensions (call, location, sitelinks, callouts, etc.) to make it as easy as possible for searchers to gain information through the SERPs.
+- Implement all relevant Google Ads ad extensions (call, location, sitelinks, callouts, etc.) to make it as easy as possible for searchers to gain information through the SERPs.

 “Sixteen years ago all you needed to do was purchase a yellow page ad, and that was it.
 Nowadays if you don’t spend time on digital marketing, and paid search specifically, you’re not going to make it,” says Jeff Kelly, owner of his own law firm specializing in bankruptcy.
 “Your business will quickly dry up if you’re not marketing online.”

 Folks, you must listen to this wise man.
 Legal PPC is tough since you’re dealing with some of the most competitive (i.e. expensive) keywords in search, but if people can’t find you on Google then you’re business growth with come to a standstill.
-To gain AdWords success in this industry make sure to:
+To achieve Google Ads success in this industry make sure to:

 - Differentiate yourself from your competition.
 There’s a lot of it out there, so this is critical.
-Use actionable calls-to-action, implement ad extensions, and most importantly highlight what makes you better.
+Use actionable CTAs, implement ad extensions, and most importantly, highlight what makes you better.

 - Ensure your ads speak to the searcher’s intent and readiness to hire a lawyer.